MooersLab/emacs-learning-spiral-hydra/README.md

 You can use the hydras in the above `learning-spiral-hydra.el` file as templates to make additional hydras.
 For example, you might want a hydra that is specific to a particular package or major mode that has a long list of key bindings that you are trying to master.
-These related key bindings could be stored in the separate hydra to reduce the clutter of the master hydra.
+These related key bindings could be stored in a separate hydra to reduce the clutter of the master hydra.

 There is a limit to how many key bindings that you can display in a hydra.
 The limit is imposed by the size of the font and the height of your computer screen.